Sicily Food Adventure

 • More

-Today, we head to Piazza Armerina, home to the UNESCO-listed Villa Romana del Casale, known for its well-preserved Roman mosaics.
-After a guided tour, enjoy a tasting of Sicilian delicacies.
-In the afternoon, we transfer to the beautiful city of Ragusa, a UNESCO World Heritage site.
-After a short orientation walk, enjoy a relaxing aperitivo in a local piazza.
-Overnight stay at Hotel Mediterraneo or Hotel Barocco (or similar).
+Today's destination is Piazza Armerina, home to the fourth-century Villa Romana del Casale, known for its well-preserved Roman mosaics.
+After a guided tour of this UNESCO-listed site, enjoy a tasting of Sicilian delicacies.
+In the afternoon, transfer to the baroque city of Ragusa, a UNESCO World Heritage site.
+After a short orientation walk, relax with a traditional Italian aperitivo in a local piazza.
+Overnight at Hotel Mediterraneo or Hotel Barocco (or similar).

 Read more